Aliases for ANPEP Gene

 GeneCards Summary for ANPEP Gene

 ANPEP (Alanyl Aminopeptidase, Membrane) is a Protein Coding gene.
-Diseases associated with ANPEP include Tetrasomy 21 and Acute Leukemia.
-Among its related pathways are Hematopoietic cell lineage and Transport to the Golgi and subsequent modification.
+Diseases associated with ANPEP include Acute Leukemia and Myeloid Leukemia.
+Among its related pathways are Immune System and Glutathione metabolism.
 GO annotations related to this gene include receptor activity and virus receptor activity.
 An important paralog of this gene is LVRN.

 UniProtKB/Swiss-Prot for ANPEP Gene